History & Mission

 The Mission of the Greene County Educational Service Center

-The mission of the Greene County ESC is to promote educational success for our students by providing essential, effective, specialized services supporting collaborative partnerships amongst all stakeholders.
+The mission of the Greene County ESC is to promote educational success of students by providing essential, effective, specialized services supporting collaborative partnerships amongst all stakeholders.

 The Vision of the Greene County Educational Service Center